 Solar Control Glass

-In hot climates, solar control glass can be used to minimise solar heat gain and help control glare.
-In temperate regions, it can be used to balance solar control with high levels of natural light.
+- In more temperate conditions it can be used to balance solar control with high levels of natural light

 How it works

-Glass manages solar heat radiation by three mechanisms: reflectance, transmittance and absorptance.
+Glass manages solar heat radiation by three mechanisms: reflectance, transmittance and absorbance

 These are defined as follows:

-- Reflectance – the proportion of solar radiation reflected back into the atmosphere.
+(1) Reflectance – the proportion of solar radiation reflected back into the atmosphere

-- Direct transmittance – the proportion of solar radiation transmitted directly through the glass.
+(2) Direct transmittance – the proportion of solar radiation transmitted directly through the glass